 Sharing in Growth is an intensive business transformation initiative that was established in 2013 to transform the productivity of the UK aerospace sector in the face of increasing global competition.
 Since then it has supported over 60 companies and led to over £4bn worth of contracts secured.
 Growth in terms of sales and net worth of companies supported by Sharing in Growth has substantially outpaced other companies in the sector.

-Combining experience from aerospace and the offshore wind sectors, a pilot programme for offshore wind will launch in January 2020 working with between five and ten companies.
+Combining experience from aerospace and the offshore wind sectors, a pilot programme for offshore wind will launch in early 2020 working with between five and ten companies.
 Following a full review of the participants business needs, an agreed programme of support will be delivered, tailored to the needs of the companies with the specific aim of increasing their competitiveness and productivity within the offshore wind sector.

 The programme requires strong commitment from a company’s management team.
 It focusses on all aspects of the company that contribute to productivity, from leadership and culture through to operations and logistics.
 The programme will last for between one and three years depending on the needs of the company and can involve dedicated advisors, operations and manufacturing experts.